-- (1) No person shall hire, let or use- - (a) any premises on which the sale, by wholesale or retail, of any intoxicating liquor is authorized by a licence, whether the licence is for consumption of liquor on or off the premises; or - (b) any premises where any intoxicating liquor is sold or is supplied to members of a club, society or association, other than a permanent political club; - or any part of any such premises, as a committee room or for any meeting of voters for the purpose of promoting or procuring the election of a candidate at an election or in connection with arrangements made by any person or party with reference to an election. - (2) Any agreement entered into in contravention of subsection (1) shall be void. - (3) Any person who contravenes subsection (1) shall be guilty of an illegal practice. - (4) Nothing in this section shall apply to any part of premises if- - (a) 'such part has an entrance separate from any other part of the premises from which any intoxicating liquor is sold or supplied; and - (b) any door giving direct access from either of such parts to the other is kept shut and locked during the holding of any committee meeting or meeting of voters

-120 Procuring prohibited persons to vote and false statements regarding withdrawal of candidates
+- 112. (1) No person shall hire, let or use- - (a) any premises on which the sale, by wholesale or retail, sale of liquor not to be used for certain of any intoxicating liquor is authorized by a licence, purposes. whether the licence is for consumption of liquor on or, off the premises; or - (b) any premises where any intoxicating liquor is sold or is supplied to members of a club, society or association. other than a permanent political club;

+or any part of any such premises, as a committee room or for any meeting of voters for the purposes of promoting or procuring the election of a candidate at an election or in connexion with arrangements made by any person or party with reference to an election.

+- (2) Any agreement entered into in contravention of subsection (1) shall be void. - (3) Any person who contravenes subsection (1) shall be guilty of an illegal practice. - (4) Nothing contained in this section shall apply to any part of premises if- - (a) such part has an entrance separate from any other part of the premises from which any intoxicating liquor is sold or supplied; and - (b) any door giving direct access from either of such parts to the other is kept shut and locked during the holding of any committee meeting or meeting of voters. - 113.
+(1) Any person who votes or induces or procures any Procuring prohibited person to vote at an election, knowing that he or that person is persons to vote and false statements prohibited by law from voting at that election, shall be guilty of an regarding withdrawal illegal practice.